5 Epic Bikepacking Routes in Colorado You Need to Ride

 2. Kokopelli Trail (142 miles)

-Connecting Loma, Colorado to Moab, Utah, the Kokopelli Trail is a classic point-to-point route through the red rock desert.
-The terrain ranges from smooth dirt roads to rocky singletrack, with several significant climbs and descents.
-Most riders complete it in 3-4 days.
+Connecting Loma, Colorado, to the iconic red rock landscapes of Moab, Utah, the Kokopelli Trail offers a classic point-to-point bikepacking experience through the desert.
+The terrain along this 142-mile route is varied, ranging from smooth dirt roads to more challenging rocky singletrack, and includes several substantial climbs and descents that test a rider's endurance.
+Most cyclists find that the trail can be completed comfortably within three to four days.

 3. The Monarch Crest (34 miles)

-A shorter but incredibly rewarding route, the Monarch Crest follows the Continental Divide at elevations above 11,000 feet.
-The views are absolutely stunning — you'll ride along a narrow ridge with panoramic views of the Sawatch Range and the San Luis Valley.
-This is typically done as a long day ride, but can be extended into an overnight with a camp at the Marshall Pass area.
+Although shorter in distance, the 34-mile Monarch Crest route delivers an incredibly rewarding experience, tracing the Continental Divide at elevations consistently above 11,000 feet.
+The panoramic views from this trail are nothing short of stunning, as riders traverse a narrow ridge offering expansive vistas of the majestic Sawatch Range and the sprawling San Luis Valley.
+While typically undertaken as a challenging day ride, the Monarch Crest can easily be extended into an overnight adventure by incorporating a camp in the picturesque Marshall Pass area.

 4. Pearl Pass (40 miles)